-4 Squirrels Get Tails Entangled in Bizarre Video (Here's How)
+4 Baby Squirrels Get Tails Entangled in Bizarre Video (Here's How)

 Squirrels stick together

-Though it sounds bizarre, such a phenomenon in not unheard of.
+Though it sounds bizarre, such a phenomenon is not unheard of.

-Baby squirrels keep cozy when they sleep by sitting all bunched up, with their tails wrapped around one another.
+To stay cozy while they sleep, baby squirrels sit all bunched up, with their tails wrapped around one another.
 So one possibility is that they were entangled by some kind of human food, like a sticky candy, Jacobs said.
-But whatever the sticky material is, it probably wasn't edible, because they would have eaten it, she added.
+But whatever the sticky material was, it probably wasn't edible, because they would have eaten it, she added.

 More likely, tree sap kept these squirrels together, said Bill Bateman, a wildlife biologist at Curtin University in Perth, Australia.
 There have been a few reported examples of this phenomenon in the past, he said.

-"One of the things that might happen is that when they use holes or they use dreys [squirrel nests] in pine trees, there's a lot of sticky sap and they sit curled up with their tails together and their tails then got stuck together," Bateman told Live Science.
+"One of the things that might happen is that when they use holes or they use dreys [squirrel nests] in pine trees, there's a lot of sticky sap.
+And they sit curled up with their tails together, and their tails then got stuck together," Bateman told Live Science.

 Housing crunch